binsky08/openITCOCKPIT-Telegram-Module/README.md

 ## Usage

 Notifications sent by the openITCOCKPIT telegram module can be received by any chat with a real telegram user or by channels.

+To start the interaction, search the bot username in the Telegram global search field and start a chat with your bot.

+After starting the chat you need to authorize yourself with the API access key, that was auto generated in the openITCOCKPIT Telegram configuration. (type `/auth xxx` in the chat with your key as xxx)

+If the authorization was successful, use the bot control command `/start` to enable openITCOCKPIT notifications.

 With enabled two-way integration issues can be acknowledged by simply clicking the button for an action provided by the bot message.